FateMeetsLuck/dmildew/README.md

 ## Running the Examples

-In a terminal in the main project directory run `dub run :repl -- examples/nameofexample.mds`.
-To try out the interactive shell simply type `dub run :repl`.
+In a terminal in the main project directory run `dub run :run -- examples/nameofexample.mds`.
+To try out the interactive shell simply type `dub run :run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.

 ## Binding